-The government has published the full list of providers who have been selected to deliver T Levels in the 2020 to 2021 and 2021 to 2022 academic year and the T Levels they intend to deliver.
+The government has published the full list of providers who have been selected to deliver T Levels in the 2020 to 2021, 2021 to 2022 and 2022 to 2023 academic year and the T Levels they intend to deliver.

 T Level Professional Development offer from the Education and Training Foundation

 T Levels action plan

 This is the third T Level action plan which the Department for Education has published and aims to provide an implementation update for individuals and organisations interested in T Levels.